panigrc/SimpleCiShop/README.md

 See simplecishop.sql

-TODOs
+TODOs _Sorted by schedule_
 -----

-- [x] Merge the two applications - frontend/backend - into one so we can reuse the various functions of Models and Libraries
-- [ ] Rename all camelCase variables in templates & database to snake_case
+- [ ] Rename all camelCase variables in templates & database to snake_case.
-- [ ] Build an Affiliate controller; which will redirect to the page intended plus saving the affiliate id to session.
+- [ ] Build a Language controller, to be able to change and set Language.
 - [ ] Separation between data and models.
 Models should not contain any $_REQUEST input.
-- [x] Language setting should move into session and not in every URL.
 - [ ] Cleaning and rebuilding the multilingual system, so anything can be translated into any language.
 - [ ] Creating a block system (event listeners).
 - [ ] Use a template engine (either Twig or the Embedded one).
 And clean up views so they don't use any more Controller/Model functions.
 - [ ] Building a more themeable website; all the images/styles and output should be themeable.
 Thinking about using a UI framework like Twitter Bootstrap.
+- [ ] Translating the interface and the whole website into english
+- [ ] Build an Affiliate controller; which will redirect to the page intended plus saving the affiliate id to session.
 - [ ] Better admin interface.
-- [ ] Translating the interface and the whole website into english
+- [x] Merge the two applications - frontend/backend - into one so we can reuse the various functions of Models and Libraries
+- [x] Language setting should move into session and not in every URL.